bcm-uga/hadaca3/README.md

 * add submissions (meta) informations inside the detialed view
 * Add participants to create their conda env/.
 * **Use other type of data the rds ! ! ! **
 * Define precisely the naming of the final data and create small data from the beginning which will make everything faster !
+* Ask participants for their packages after the phase 1 => recreate the docker and env.